Berthie viewing book Appalachian Portraits for the first time in 1993 with son Joe and Terry Riddle, a neighbor.

 Berthie told me , when she was hoeing corn one time on a hillside and was carrying a child she suddenly went into labor and just squatted down having the baby in the corn field.
 Berthie walked home carrying her new baby.
 As making funeral pictures is a custom of some mountain folk, I had previously photographed two of her children’s funeral’s, Dan who got ran over by a train in 1991 and her daughter Mary who died with cancer in ‘94.
 In 1998 I photographed Berthie’s funeral in Viper, Kentucky, she was 74 years old when she passed.
 Bertie lived an extraordinary life.

-Other photographs of Berthie and her family can be found in my new book, “From the Heads of the Hollers,” published by GOST Books, London.
+Other photographs with Berthie and her family can be found in my new book, “From the Heads of the Hollers,” published by GOST Books, London.
 A high quality 11 x 14 inch portfolio book with vividly detailed images.

 Today we are suspicious of "Truth," because we recognize that what is called truth is often only a tool in the hands of those in power [the media], and is often determined by their beliefs and tailored to their requirements.

-"An outsider already has an idea of what they think about me before they meet me or hear me speak.
+- "An outsider already has an idea of what they think about me before they meet me or hear me speak.
 They see your pictures different than I do to.
 You look at "The Hog Killing, '90," picture, that makes me think, my memories come back, I could feel the cold mornings from my childhood, in the dark and having the water on the fire boilin' before daylight, we killed the hog, the neighbors come over and what a time we had, we was scrappin', workin', it was an event, we made cracklin's, history, that's what it is.
 These pictures are life.
 That's fantastic; no one had to tell me that.
 That meat from your makin' that photo fed those families for three months, we know that, ain't no stagin' to that, that's good as we see it.
 You don't try and paint no picture that's untrue.
 There's a life that's goin', but I can still look at 'em and still recall it in your pictures.
 We have culture, that's what that picture is about and that means everything."

-Hobert White, Eagle's Nest, KY
+- Hobert White, Eagle's Nest, KY

 ________________________________________________________